lucastlima/test-automation-example/README.md

 yarn test
 ```

-Test should start using UI mode which allows you to follow along.
+The test should start in UI mode, allowing you to follow along.

-You can decrease the test speed by tweaking the value of the property `slowMo` in the `playwright.config.js` file.
+You can decrease the speed of the test by adjusting the value of the `slowMo` property in the `playwright.config.js` file.

 ### Recommendations

-I recommend using [Visual Studio Code](https://code.visualstudio.com/) along with the [Playwright Test for VSCode](https://marketplace.visualstudio.com/items?itemName%253Dms-playwright.playwright) extension.
+I recommend using [Visual Studio Code](https://code.visualstudio.com/) in conjunction with the [Playwright Test for VSCode](https://marketplace.visualstudio.com/items?itemName%253Dms-playwright.playwright) extension.

-The extension allows you to record all interactions with the Website / Application you are testing generating a test scenario automatically.
+The extension enables you to record all interactions with the website or application you are testing, thereby generating a test scenario automatically.

-The result is not perfect, but it helps to get up to speed with the tool.
+The results are not perfect, but they help to become familiar with the tool more rapidly.

 <img title="Record new" alt="Playwright Test for VSCode" width=300 src="assets/plugin.png">